AshleyCheny/Node.js-Essential-Training----Lynda.com/README.md

 ### Mocking a server with Nock
 - Eg. mock wikipedia server so whiling testing there is no need to wait
 - `nock` module

+### Injecting dependencies with rewire
+- `rewire` module
+- Eg. inject fake data instead of using the real data